Daily Stretches for Office Workers to Relieve Back, Neck, and Wrist Pain

 Neck Retractions for Forward Head Posture

-Staring at a monitor pulls your head forward, putting intense pressure on the joints in your cervical spine.
-Neck retractions push your head back into proper alignment over your shoulders.
-Sit up straight in your chair and look straight ahead.
-Pull your chin straight back, making a double chin.
-Hold this retracted position for five seconds.
-You will feel a deep stretch at the base of your skull.
+Staring at a monitor pulls your head forward, loading up to 60 pounds of pressure onto your cervical spine.
+Neck retractions push your head back into alignment, directly countering this strain.
+Sit up straight and look forward.
+Pull your chin straight back, creating a double chin without tilting your head.
+Hold this retracted position for five seconds to stretch the suboccipital muscles at the base of your skull.
+Release for two seconds and repeat ten times.
+Keep your shoulders pinned down to prevent your upper traps from taking over.

 Seated Spinal Twists for Lower Back Tension